jtung0705/cse15l-lab-reports/labReport5.md

 # PART 1

-/*
-The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
+> The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
 (Don’t actually make the post!
 Just write the content that would go in such a post)
-*/

 **Student**: Hello, I am having trouble on this part of the code.
 I think the bug might be where it adds?

 ![Image](Lab5_p1.png)
 ![Image2](Lab5_p2.png)

+>A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)

 **TA:**: Hello, you are close but check again on where you're adding in the second while loop.
 Use ``vim`` to edit and recompile after.
 That may help.
 Good luck!

+>Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.

-**Student**: Wow, I got the information that the second while loop contained ``index1`` instead of ``index2``.
+**Student**: Wow, I got the information that the second while loop contained ``index1`` instead of ``index2``, so it would keep adding to the wrong array.
 I edited it to be ``index2`` and now it works.
 Thank you so much TA who was so awesome to give a 1/3 on this lab report!

 ![Image3](Lab5_p3.png)

+>At the end, all the information needed about the setup including:

-**The file & directory structure needed**
+> **The file & directory structure needed**

 home